shellscape/webpack-plugin-serve/README.md

 If set, allows for overriding the `WebSocket` address, which corresponds to the server address by default.
 Values for this option should be in a valid `{host}:{port}` format. e.g. `localhost:433`.

+#### `client.retry`
+Type: `Boolean`

+If `true`, instructs the client to attempt to reconnect all `WebSockets` when their connects are interrupted, usually as a result of the server being stopped and/or restarted. _Note: This can be very spammy in the browser console, as there is no way to suppress error messages from the browser when a `WebSocket` fails to connect._

 ### `compress`
 Type: `Boolean`<br>
 Default: `false`